cnsuhao/LumberyardSDK/GettingStarted.md

 Welcome to the PlayFab Amazon Lumberyard SDK.

+WARNING: This guide is out of date, and references steps for Lumberyard 1.3, which are no longer relevant to the upgrade to Lumberyard 1.9.
+We will try to upgrade this guide soon.

 In this guide, we will describe making your first PlayFab Api call using the PlayFabClientSdk.

 ## 1. Prerequisites: